OpenDDS/OpenDDS/docs/devguide/xtypes.rst

       WindDir wind_direction;
     };

-As with @mutable, when a Version 7 Writer interacts with a Version 6 Reader, the additional fields will be ignored by the reader.
+As with mutable, when a Version 7 Writer interacts with a Version 6 Reader, the additional fields will be ignored by the reader.
 When a Version 6 Writer interacts with a Version 7 Reader, the additional fields will be initialized to default values based on Table 9 of the XTypes specification.

 Appendable is the default extensibility.